-Wing IDE can work with Python code that is stored on a remote host or device in the same way as you work with code stored locally.
-This includes the editing, debugging, testing, search, version control, Python Shell, OS Commands, and project management features.
+Wing Pro can work with Python code that is stored on a remote host or device in the same way that you work with code stored locally.
+This includes editing, debugging, testing, search, version control, Python Shell, OS Commands, and project management.

-Remote development is supported to OS X and Linux.
+Remote development is supported to OS X and Linux (Intel or ARM).
 A detailed list of supported remote host types is on the Supported Platforms page.
+Wing Pro itself can be running on any of the supported OSes.

 Setting up SSH

-Once you have SSH working outside of Wing, and can connect to the remote host without entering a password for each connection, start Wing in an environment where it will be able to access the SSH keys stored by ssh-agent (on Linux), Keychain Access (on OS X), or pageant.exe (on Windows).
+Once you have SSH working outside of Wing, and can connect to the remote host without entering a password for each connection, start Wing in an environment where it will be able to access your SSH keys via the SSH user agent.
+How this is done varies according to OS and which SSH implementation you are using:

-Wing uses the following command line tools to implement secure access to remote hosts: ssh and scp (on Linux and OS X) or plink.exe and pscp.exe (on Windows).
+Wing uses the following command line tools to implement secure access to remote hosts: ssh and scp (with OpenSSH) or plink.exe and pscp.exe (with PuTTY).

-Wing tries to find these SSH tools on the PATH on the machine where Wing IDE is running, and on Windows it also searches for PuTTY in common installation locations if it cannot find it on the PATH.
+Wing tries to find these tools on the PATH on the machine where Wing IDE is running, and on Windows it also searches for PuTTY and Cygin-provided ssh (in that order) in common installation locations if it cannot find it on the PATH.

-If Wing cannot find ssh or plink.exe you will need to add their installation directories to your PATH or set the Network > SSH Executable preference to the full path of the command.
-If this is set, Wing also tries to find scp (or pscp.exe on Windows) in the same directory as the specified executable.
+If Wing cannot find ssh or plink.exe you will need to add the installation directory to your PATH or set the Network > SSH Executable preference in Wing to the full path of the command.
+If this is set, Wing also tries to find scp (or pscp.exe on Windows with PuTTY) in the same directory as the specified executable.

 Configuring Remote Hosts